Shells of twisted flag varieties and the Rost invariant: Karpenko's theorem on upper motives and generic points of motives

-Consider $X_{k(X)}$.
-Its motive is a direct sum of motives of projective homogeneous varieties of strictly smaller dimensions (see \cite[Cor.~7.6]{CGM}).
-Then $b$ is the generic point of a direct summand of $M_{k(X)}$.
-Since the construction of Chernousov-Gille-Merkurjev \cite{CGM} preserves rationality of cycles, the cycle $b$ is defined over $k(X)$ by our induction hypothesis.

-Therefore, by the generic point diagram (\cite[Lemma~1.8]{PSZ}) the cycle with $\codim y_{(1)}<l$ is rational.
-Hence, the product with $\codim z_{(1)}<\dim X$ is rational.
-Taking the push-forward with respect to the second projection $X\times X\to X$, one sees that $b$ is rational. \end{proof}
+Consider $M_{k(X)}$.
+By the generic point diagram (\cite[Lemma~1.8]{PSZ}) the cycle with $\codim y_{(1)}<l$ is rational.
+Hence, the product of the above cycles equals where $\codim z_{(1)}<\dim X$ and $\pt$ is the class of a rational point on $X$, and is rational.
+Taking the push-forward with respect to the second projection one sees that $b$ is rational. \end{proof}